 Our compensation program consists generally of four core components, which we view as related but distinct and each of which simultaneously fulfills one or more of the three objectives stated in the discussion above on Compensation Philosophy and Objectives: base salary, an annual cash incentive bonus, long-term equity-based incentive awards, and perquisites and other benefits principally designed to attract and retain senior executive talent to our Bermuda-based location.
 Together, these components provide a mixture of compensation, including opportunities for long-term wealth accumulation, which we believe is in alignment with our goal of creating long-term shareholder value.
 Although the Compensation Committee does review total compensation, it does not believe that significant compensation derived from one component of compensation should necessarily negate or reduce compensation from other components.
-Except for the general framework described above, the Compensation Committee has not adopted any formal or informal policies or guidelines for allocating compensation between long-term and currently paid-out compensation, between cash and non-cash compensation, or among different forms of compensation.
+Except for the general framework described above, the Compensation, between cash and non-cash compensation, or among different forms of compensation.
 This is due in part to the holistic nature of the roles of our executive team members and what we believe to be our need for flexibility in tailoring each executive's compensation package as necessary.